mnr/writing-wip/dimensions_living_book/Bingo.md

 RATTLERATTLERATTLE causes a cascade of secondary noise, caused by one or more calls to repeat the last number, followed by some of the bingo players repeating the number (out of sync, so the response is also confused) followed by the bingo caller demanding silence, which is followed by more bingo players again asserting the latest number simultaneous to a different group of players asking if it was a different number, followed by the caller repeating the number, followed by someone asking if that is the last number or the next number.
 Simultaneously, there is background rumbling about the caller being inaudible or the players needing to pay better attention.

 Also problematic are outsiders: relatives, children, nursing staff, janitors.
 Relatives and children are the worst, as they have no respect for the sanctity of the game in progress.
-Typically, they appear at the door of the bingo parlor, squeal, and call out; "GRANDMA!
+Typically, they appear at the door, squeal, and call out; "GRANDMA!
 WE'RE HERE!"
 They invade our sanctuary en masse, surround their relative and talk loudly about their *car trip* and *how good it is to see them* and *how big the kids have grown* and *we have this pie we baked for you* and *what's going on here* and *Oh, I love bingo* and *we should join in*.

 I'm enthusiastic about visitors.
 They brighten up everyone's day.
 But *gawdammit*, we're trying to play **bingo** here. ***Nickel Bingo!***

 Likewise, the nursing staff will sometimes stop by for blood pressure and pulseOx.
 They truly are heroes and wrangle medications with grace and care.
 But the brief interruption in game play means possibly missed numbers, causing one or more calls to repeat the last number, followed by some bingo players repeating the number ... and so on.

-If maintenance works late, they may vacuum in the next room.
+The maintenance team tries to be quiet, but sometimes they vacuum in the next room.
 A vacuum cleaner produces "white noise," and it masks the bingo caller's voice.
 Players won't be able to hear one or more calls to repeat the last number ... and further so on and so forth.

 #### Hearing

-If the caller enunciates, projects, and paces---and someone's kid isn't playing with a vacuum cleaner or banging out chopsticks on the piano---then it is reasonable to assume everything will go smoothly.
+If the caller enunciates, projects, and paces---and someone's kid isn't banging out chopsticks on the piano---then it is reasonable to assume everything will go smoothly.

 By age 80, it's not uncommon to experience a hearing loss of 50% in the frequency range of the human voice.
-Roughly one-third of the bingo players have some level of dementia, one symptom being confusion and agitation when dealing with the cacophony of many people talking at once.
-My friends are doing their best, but they need a bit of slack.
+Roughly one-third of the bingo players have some level of dementia, a symptom being confusion and agitation when dealing with the cacophony of many people talking at once.

 Do you wonder how this feels?
-Try balancing your checkbook while teaching a first-year band class.
+Try balancing your checkbook while teaching a freshman band class.
 Add in a persistent five-year-old learning to tie their own shoes.
 Formally, this is cognitive overload.
-Informally this is *Can you all just be quiet for five minutes?
+Informally this is *Can you all just be quiet for ten minutes?
 Oh my gawd I'm getting a headache!*

 By the way, good table mates look out for each other.
-After I scan my bingo cards, I stealthily scan my neighbor's cards and politely point out any numbers they missed.
+After I scan my bingo cards, I stealthily check my neighbor's cards and politely point out any numbers they missed.
 Done quietly, this is a gesture of kindness.

 ## Game Phase Three---BINGO